sabbakumov/rst/README.md

   improvements.
 It's impossible now to ignore an error.

 ## TaskRunner
-  A set of task runner utilities like PollingTaskRunner.
+  A set of task runner utilities like PollingTaskRunner and ThreadTaskRunner.

 ## Threading
   A set of thread related utilities like Barrier.